lokkster/Full-Code-Records/README.md

 Models: All previous constructed models

 The code is only available in the .ipynb file type, you might need jupyter or Colab to open the files.

-The codes used for the thesis will be on another repo.
+The codes used for the thesis will be on the other branch.